Chiral symmetry breaking and phase diagram of dual chiral density wave in a rotating quark matter: NUMERICAL RESULTS

 \section{NUMERICAL RESULTS}

-In Sec. \ref{sec2A}, we determined thermodynamic potential $\Omega_{\text{eff}}$ of NJL model developing DCDW in the mean field approximation at finite $T$, $\mu$ and $\Omega$.
-We aim, in this section, to present the numerical results on the $\mu$, $T$ and $\Omega$ dependence of dynamically generated quantities, the constituent mass and the wave vector.
-To do this, we divide this section in two parts.
-First, we focus on the zero temperature limit.
-Therefore, after presenting the numerical results on the $\mu$ dependence of $m$ and $q$ at various $\Omega$, we shed light, in particular, on new aspects which were not discussed before.
+In Sec. \ref{sec2A}, we determined thermodynamic potential $\Omega_{\text{eff}}$ of the NJL model developing DCDW in the mean-field approximation at finite $T$, $\mu$, and $\Omega$.
+We aim, in this section, to present the numerical results on the $\mu$, $T$, and $\Omega$ dependence of dynamically generated quantities, the constituent mass, and the wave vector.
+To do this, we divide this section into two parts.
+First, we focus on the zero-temperature limit.
+Therefore, after presenting the numerical results on the $\mu$ dependence of $m$ and $q$ at various $\Omega$, we shed light, in particular, on new aspects that were not discussed before.
 We report the possibility of having DCDW even at small $\mu$.
 Then, to capture all this information, we further provide the phase structure of DCDW in the $\mu - \Omega$ phase plane.
-Then, at the second part of this section, we study our model at finite temperature and present the $T - \mu$, $T - \Omega$ as well as $\mu - \Omega$ phase portraits of two-flavor rotating quark matter.
+Then, in the second part of this section, we study our model at finite temperature and present the $T - \mu$, $T - \Omega$ as well as $\mu - \Omega$ phase portraits of two-flavor rotating quark matter.

 At this stage, let us start with the thermodynamic potential \eqref{A13}.
 The constituent mass $m$ and the wave vector $q$ are dynamically generated.
 To determine these dynamical quantities, the corresponding $\Omega_{\text{eff}}$ is to be minimized.
 Thus, the corresponding gap equations are given by